-Fears are like annoying family members, you can’t really avoid and ignoring them won’t stop them being at parties/events.
+Fears are like annoying family members, you can’t really avoid, and ignoring them won’t stop them from being at parties/events.

 They’ll be right next to you and ready to make small talk with you when you’re least expecting.
 So you better figure out how to confront them before it’s too late!